TrueWallet/contracts/docs/src/src/utils/Initializable.sol/abstract.Initializable.md

 Calling this in the constructor of a contract will prevent that contract from being initialized or reinitialized to any version.
 It is recommended to use this to lock implementation contracts that are designed to be called through proxies.
-Emits an {Initialized} event the first time it is successfully executed.*
+Emits an [Initialized](/src/utils/Initializable.sol/abstract.Initializable.md#initialized) event the first time it is successfully executed.*

 ```solidity